 Rachel has extensive experience empowering NYC public school parent organizations to engage parents and improve education.
 At PS 321 in Brooklyn, she served as PTA co-president, was involved with numerous school committees and initiatives, co-developed and ran one of the school’s largest curriculum-enhancing and community-building events, and was an elected parent member of the School Leadership Team (SLT).
 In 2008, while active with a citywide coalition of public school parents, Rachel recognized the need for a mechanism for PA/PTA officers and other parent leaders to share their knowledge and experience, and started to connect PA/PTAs working on similar projects or issues.
 Later, she began providing technical assistance to PA/PTA officers at other public schools.
-A former staff attorney with the Legal Aid Society and a former Assistant General Counsel at the Administration for Children’s Services, Rachel holds a B.A. from Columbia University and a J.D. from Fordham University School of Law.
+Rachel is former Legal Aid Society staff attorney and a former Assistant General Counsel at the Administration for Children’s Services.
 She currently serves on the Osborne Association's Board of Directors.

 Lisa is proud to be a product of the NYC public school system and has two daughters currently enrolled in public schools.
 She holds a B.A. from Cornell University and a Master’s Degree in Public Administration from NYU’s Robert F. Wagner Graduate School of Public Service.
 Before taking time off to be with her children, Lisa was responsible for evaluating and improving city programs and services as a Manager in the NYC Comptroller’s Office, Bureau of Management Audit.
 She has been very active in her children’s elementary school PTA, including leadership roles related to fundraising as well as working with children in need of extra support.
 Through these and various other volunteer experiences, she became increasingly aware of the ability of parent organizations to improve their children’s educational experiences and further, of the untapped potential of information sharing between highly effective PTAs and those struggling or just starting out.
 By the time she was looking to re-enter public service, Lisa was dedicated to focusing her energies on helping to reduce inequities in the NYC public school system.
 She is excited about PTAlink’s potential to help parent organizations maximize their effectiveness and raise the bar for schools and students across NYC.